 The weather has been beautiful this weekend in New England, so with 1 nights rest since arriving, I figured I’d try one out this morning.
 The cigar feels solid with no soft spots but feels fairly light, and the pre light draw is much more open than I’m used to with perfectos.
 It lit perfectly using just 1 match and a few puffs.
 The perfecto shape on the Hemingways really makes lighting a snap.
 Immediately there are some strong flavors of sweet spice, especially through the nose.
 It’s burning rather quickly so I have to make an extra effort to sip this cigar slowly.

 Approaching the second 1/3, the flavors have been great though not very complex.
 Flavors of sweet spices, bread dough, graham cracker and faint caramel each take turns coming to the forefront of the cigar.The ash falls just after this point.
 At the halfway point, I pick up the distinct taste of Captain Crunch cereal, and then a bit of pepper and bread dough come right to the front.
 The cigar is really burning quickly, with some puffs taking nearly 1/8 of an inch off the stick.
 It’s a shame about the speed at which this cigar is disappearing, because it tastes great.
-You can see from the ash how quickly
+You can see from the ash how quickly the best casinos

 it’s going down.